 Using film and media as catalysts for cultural transformation, The Representation Project inspires individuals and communities to challenge limiting gender stereotypes and shift norms.
-Jennifer Siebel Newsom founded The Representation Project (a 501c3) in 2011 in response to the overwhelming public demand for ongoing education and social action in support of her first film, Miss Representation.
-Since then, The Representation Project has released Newsom’s second directorial film, The Mask You Live In, and become well known for creating popular campaigns such as #NotBuyingIt, #AskHerMore, and #RepresentHer.
+Jennifer Siebel Newsom founded The Representation Project, a 501(c)(3), in 2011 in response to the overwhelming public demand for ongoing education and social action in support of her first film, Miss Representation.
+Since then, The Representation Project released Newsom’s second film, The Mask You Live In, and third film, The Great American Lie.
+The organization has become well known for creating popular social media activism campaigns such as #NotBuyingIt, #AskHerMore, and #RepresentHer.

 Jennifer Siebel Newsom’s first film Miss Representation premiered at the 2011 Sundance Film Festival and exposed the ways in which mainstream media and culture contribute to the underrepresentation of women in positions of power and influence.

 In response to overwhelming public demand for ongoing education and social action in support of the film’s message, Newsom founded the organization that has become The Representation Project in April 2011.
 A 501(c)(3) non-profit organization, The Representation Project inspires individuals and communities to create a world free of limiting stereotypes and social injustices.

 While traveling the world with Miss Representation, Newsom encountered many parents and educators who thanked her for making Miss Representation, but asked, “What about our boys?
 Isn’t there a boy crisis going on?”
 Pregnant with her first son and wanting to draw boys and men into the conversation, she began research and production on her second film The Mask You Live In, which premiered at Sundance in 2015.